mchan-fr/clipnotes-ai-summarizer/README.md

 ### 🎬 ClipNotes: AI Summarizer for YouTube Videos

-A lightweight Streamlit app that turns long YouTube videos into quick, high-value summaries using OpenAI’s Whisper and GPT-4.
+A lightweight Streamlit app that transforms long YouTube videos into clear, concise summaries — powered by OpenAI’s Whisper and GPT-4.

 ClipNotes is ideal for interviews, lectures, podcasts, or any spoken-word video you don’t have time to watch in full.
 Just paste a link, choose a summary format, and get the gist — fast.